 Seeking more ways to attract employer and professional interest on LinkedIn?

-Look beyond the commonly used areas of the site (such as Summary, Experience, or Education) and into the Projects section.
+Look beyond the commonly used areas of the site such as About (formerly Summary), Experience, or Education and into the Projects section.

 The Projects section is a powerful part of LinkedIn, impacting the site’s search algorithm.

 Projects do NOT have to represent formal initiatives from your work history.

 Some projects have formal names, like NASA's Project Gemini, but most projects have unofficial names simply describing the task being accomplished, like the website conversion, the emailed newsletter, or the inventory update.
 Those unofficial projects are fine.

 The Projects section can facilitate your findability as a candidate, especially when you add a substantial number of keywords associated with those projects.